Alfresco/alfresco-docker-installer/README.md

 ?
 Choose the password for your admin user (admin)
 ```

-Alfreso provides `admin` password by default, choose a different one for new deployments.
+Alfresco provides `admin` password by default, choose a different one for new deployments.
 When using this option on pre-populated Alfresco Repositories, this setting is not applied, since the password is already stored in the existent database.
+By default `system.preferred.password.encoding` is using `bcrypt10` algorithm, so passwords are stored in database ciphered with salt.

 ```
 ?
 What HTTP port do you want to use (all the services are using the same port)?
 80 or 443